About Jools & Kathleen

 Jools has worked as a writer, designer, and editor since 1985.
-She studied graphic design at UCLA Extension and has had three books published, two of which she illustrated.
+She studied graphic arts at UCLA and has had three books published, two of which she illustrated.
 Her articles, photography, poetry, award-winning fiction, and narrative non-fiction have been published in magazines, regional and national newspapers, collections, and literary journals.

 Jools earned a degree in depth psychology and creative writing from Antioch University Seattle; studies encompassed world religions and mythologies, visual and literary arts, Western psychology, and spiritual transformation.
 Drawing on her work in these areas, her summative focus was on the creative process.
 She later earned advanced certifications in expressive play therapy, clinical counselling, and hypnotherapy.

 In addition to teaching yoga, writing, and editing, Jools recently studied and interned at a busy clinic in Chennai, India as part of a 1000-hour yoga therapy certification program (completion 2019).
 She is currently working with students in the areas of pain care, creativity, impaired mobility, and trauma-sensitive yoga.

 A senior-level yoga teacher (E-RYT 500), Jools co-leads a Yoga Alliance-registered yoga teacher training program (RYS 200) running annually in the Vancouver area and offers mentorships to new and seasoned yoga teachers.

 Jools is dedicated to befriending and awakening the body through both invigorating and restorative practices, spontaneous expression, curiosity, and conscious surrender to moments of stillness.